ska-sa/katgpucbf/doc/control.rst

 #. the invocation of individual engines (dsim, fgpu, xbgpu) for more
    fine-grained testing and debugging.

-The first of which requires a mechanism to orchestrate the simultaneous spin-up of a correlator's required components - that is, some combination of dsim(s), F-Engine(s) and XB-Engine(s).
+The first requires a mechanism to orchestrate the simultaneous spin-up of a correlator's required components - that is, some combination of dsim(s), F-Engine(s) and XB-Engine(s).
 For this purpose, katgpucbf utilises the infrastructure provided by `katsdpcontroller`_ - discussed in the following section.